Everyone's Asking For A "Deconstructed" French Manicure — Here's What It Is

 Ombré French

-Like a colored French manicure, this is a slight adaptation on the French.
+Like a coloured French manicure, this is a slight adaptation on the French.
 Instead of a thin purple line at the tip, it's a graduated ombré blend from the tip down to the middle of the nail.
 If you're at the nail salon, you can show this to your nail artist as inspiration for a regular polish or gel service.
 If you're at home, you could use a Beautyblender or makeup sponge to achieve a similar result.
-Here, Brush uses Essie Play Date (a bright purple) for the tip alongside Zoya Lavender Perfector (a sheer purple) to create the ombré blend.
+Here, Brush uses Essie Nail Lacquer in Play Date, (a bright purple) for the tip alongside Zoya Lavender Perfector, (a sheer purple) to create the ombré blend.

+An abstract French manicure speaks to the curvature at the tip of the nail.
+Instead of a slightly-rounded tip that mirrors the shape of the nail bed, as in a traditional French manicure, the line might be squiggly or two-toned, like this example by Brush.
+She uses two Chanel polishes, Diva, and Immortelle.

 AdvertisementADVERTISEMENT